simpledotorg/simple-server/doc/arch/020-questionnaires-aka-dynamic-forms.md

 Static forms have served us well for infrequently changing forms like Blood Pressure and Blood Sugar.
 For forms that require frequent changes (like Drug-stock), we used WebView to accommodate the dynamic nature of this form.
 WebView isn't offline-first, like the rest of Simple app.

-Questionnaires (aka Dynamic forms) is an effort at solving 2 challenges in an offline-first manner: reducing time to production & a flexibility to add/remove fields without need to update the Simple app.
+Questionnaires (aka Dynamic forms) is an effort at solving 2 challenges in an offline-first manner: reducing time to production; and flexibility to add/remove fields without need to update the Simple app.
 We also refer to them as Server-driven UI.

 ## Decision